Massive winter storm brings snow, strong winds, frigid cold

 "She comes with me every day," Cross said.

-Jeff Lea, spokesperson for the Metropolitan Airports Commission, which operates the Minneapolis airport, said most airlines canceled flights early, so travelers would know before heading to the airport.

-“I think the airlines are trying to make sure that they can, looking at the bigger picture, make those cancelations so they can better respond after the storm and make a quicker recovery," Lea said.
+In the Pacific Northwest, high winds and heavy snow in the Cascade Mountains prevented search teams from reaching the bodies of three climbers killed in an avalanche on Washington's Colchuck Peak over the weekend.
+Two experts from the Northwest Avalanche Center were hiking to the scene Wednesday to determine if conditions might permit a recovery attempt later this week.

 Powerful winds were the biggest problem in California, toppling trees and power lines.
-By Wednesday morning, more than 109,000 customers were without electricity, according to PowerOutage.us.
+By Wednesday afternoon, more than 88,000 customers in the state were without electricity, according to PowerOutage.us.

 A blizzard warning was issued for the mountains of Los Angeles, Ventura and Santa Barbara counties, effective from 4 a.m.
 Thursday to 4 p.m.
 Saturday, the National Weather Service said.

-“Nearly the entire population of CA will be able to see snow from some vantage point later this week if they look in the right direction (i.e., toward the highest hills in vicinity),” UCLA climate scientist Daniel Swain wrote on Twitter.

-A more than 200-mile (320-kilometer) stretch of Interstate 40 from central Arizona to the New Mexico line closed due to snow, ran and wind gusts of up to 80 mph (129 kph).
+A more than 200-mile stretch of Interstate 40 from central Arizona to the New Mexico line was closed due to snow, ran and wind gusts of up to 80 mph.
 Thousands were without power in Arizona.

 In the northern U.S. — a region accustomed to heavy snow — the snowfall could be historic.
-More than 20 inches (50.8 centimeters) may pile up in parts of Minnesota and Wisconsin, the National Weather Service said.
-According to the weather service, the biggest snow event on record in the Twin Cities was 28.4 inches (72 centimeters) from Oct.
+More than 20 inches may pile up in parts of Minnesota and Wisconsin, the National Weather Service said.
+According to the weather service, the biggest snow event on record in the Twin Cities was 28.4 inches from Oct.
 31 through Nov.
 3, 1991.
-The second-largest was 21.1 inches (53.6 centimeters) of snow from Nov.
+The second-largest was 21.1 inches of snow from Nov.
 29 through Dec.
 1, 1985.

-Temperatures could plunge as low as minus 20 degrees Fahrenheit (minus 29 degrees Celsius) Thursday and to minus 25 degrees Fahrenheit (minus 32 degrees Celsius) Friday in Grand Forks, North Dakota.
-Wind chills may fall to minus 50 degrees Fahrenheit (minus 46 degrees Celsius), said Nathan Rick, a meteorologist in Grand Forks.
+Temperatures could plunge as low as minus 20 degrees Fahrenheit on Thursday and to minus 25 F on Friday in Grand Forks, North Dakota.
+Wind chills may fall to minus 50 F, said Nathan Rick, a meteorologist in Grand Forks.

-Wind gusts may reach 50 mph (80 kph) in western and central Minnesota, resulting in “significant blowing and drifting snow with whiteout conditions in open areas,” the weather service said.

 The storm will make its way toward the East Coast later this week.
 Places that don't get snow may get dangerous amounts of ice.
 Forecasters expect up to a half-inch of ice in parts of southern Michigan, northern Illinois and some eastern states.